Contents

 Generalist conventional code: boost OpenAI

-OpenAI's GPT family is historically strong on API misuse, conventional patterns, and "this is the standard way" critiques.
+OpenAI's GPT family is strong on API misuse, conventional patterns, and "this is the standard way" critiques.
 For a review of plumbing code — data-access layers, configuration, boilerplate around a well-known library — a modest OpenAI boost (1.5) reflects that its prior on "what the normal shape looks like" is the one you trust most for that kind of work.

 When you should not boost